scrtlabs/SecretNetwork/docs/light-client-mainnet.md

-# How to use `enigmacli` as an Enigma Blockchain light client
+# Install the `enigmacli` Enigma Blockchain light client

 1. Get the latest release of `enigmacli` for your OS: https://github.com/enigmampc/EnigmaBlockchain/releases/latest.